Decoherence across phase-space scales: From compass states to general quantum states: INTRODUCTION

-In the Wigner phase-space representation~\cite{Sch01,CarlosNB15}, nonclassical effects manifest as structures of differing scales, which can exhibit distinct susceptibility to environmental decoherence.
-This work aims to characterize the geometric variation in decoherence effects across phase-space regions, a phenomenon that remains largely unexplored.
-We examine two physically relevant examples exhibiting crucial sub-Planckian traits, the compass state~\cite{Zurek2001} and its optimized version~\cite{akhtar2024sub-shot}, under environmental decoherence.
-We employ the heat reservoir as a controlled source of decoherence~\cite{VIENNOT2022112346, SCHLOSSHAUER20191, schneeloch2023negativity, PhysRevA.83.062121}, which enables a simplified investigation while progressively attenuating the quantum features of the states and steering them toward classical mixtures, thus illustrating the quantum-to-classical transition.
-We demonstrate our results by examining the time evolution of the Wigner distributions within the corresponding reservoir.
+In the Wigner phase space representation~\cite{Sch01}, nonclassical effects manifest as structures of differing scales, which can exhibit distinct susceptibility to environmental decoherence.
+In this work, we aim to identify the variation of the impact of decoherence with respect to the phase-space scales.
+For this, we start with two physically relevant examples exhibiting sub-Planck traits, the compass state~\cite{Zurek2001} and its optimized version~\cite{akhtar2024sub-shot}, under the impact of environmental decoherence.
+We employ the heat reservoir as a controlled source of decoherence~\cite{SCHLOSSHAUER20191, PhysRevA.83.062121}, which enables a simplified investigation to reach our goals.
+The interaction of the outlined compass states with the heat reservoir leads them to lose their quantum features and steers them toward classical mixtures, thus illustrating the quantum-to-classical transition.

-The crucial quantum features, manifested as negative regions in the phase space~\cite{AnatoleKenfack2004}, gradually diminish, as indicated by the attenuation of corresponding sub-Planckian traits.
-Optical tomogram distributions provide additional insight by precisely highlighting the degraded regions of the Wigner distributions~\cite{Leonhardt1995,Leonhardt1996,Vogel1989,Strandberg2022}.
-We also quantify the loss of purity during thermal contact using linear entropy~\cite{PhysRevA.83.062121}, and subsequently validate the conclusions of our adopted theoretical frameworks in relation to the phase-space–guided robustness.
-The impact of decoherence on nonclassical phase-space features appears to scale inversely with their volume or area; tiny features (such as sub-Planckian traits) decay more rapidly than larger ones.
-In other words, quantum states exhibiting minimal phase-space features at the lower scales lose quantum coherence quickly, as evidenced in the presented examples.